Brie-Making Bootcamp, a Multi-Day Follow-Along Virtual Event (FAVE)

 This is part of the FARMcurious Follow-Along Virtual Event (FAVE) Series - our response to the COVID-19 crisis.
 Thanks for helping to keep our lights on during this crisis.

-Interested in a private cheesemaking or fermenting party via Zoom?
+Interested in a private cheesemaking or fermenting party in person or via Zoom?
 We now offer private events for birthdays, bachelorettes, etc. We also offer team-building workshops for businesses and special interest groups (like parent's clubs, scout troops, etc), all via Zoom.

 Please consider backing FARMcurious on Patreon

 Do you love this sort of content?
-We just launched a Patreon campaign and our Patreon backers have the opportunity to see all of our content first.
+Patreon backers have the opportunity to see all of our content first.
 They also have first access to live-streaming workshops before we open them up to the public.
 At certain levels, workshops like this one are included in your membership.
 You can back us for as little at $5 a month so please check out our Patreon here.